 Since the active ingredient in Kirkland Signature is Doxylamine Succinate, a substance that has a very strong sedative effect, you will most likely feel physically and mentally tired after taking it.
 This is a good option if you yearn for a night of deep and uninterrupted sleep.
 However, it’s not a good choice if you plan to go to bed late and get up early in the morning to go to work.
 Kirkland sleep aid requires you to wake up slowly in the morning in order to avoid drowsiness and grogginess.

 When it comes to safety, Doxylamine doesn’t require you to increase the dosage every night.
 It also doesn’t cause problems with addictions like many prescription sleep drugs do.
 This is an effective option is you are looking for a way to overcome a period of bad, interrupted and disrupted sleep.

-2. Unisom Sleep Gels
+2. Unisom Sleep Gels Night time Sleep Aid

 Unlike Kirkland sleep aid products; this anti-histamine based sleep pill has a mild sedative effect that doesn’t cause drowsiness and grogginess the next morning.

-Active ingredients: Diphenhydramine hydrochloride 25 or 50 mg
+- Diphenhydramine hydrochloride 25 or 50 mg

 Unisom is a well-known OTC sleep drug on the market.
 Like the Kirkland sleep aid, Unisom is also an anti-histamine sleeping pill; however, the active ingredient is different.
 The active ingredient in this sleep drug is Unisom Diphenhydramine hydrochloride.
 The product is available in either 25 mg or 50 mg doses.